top of page

 Awards, scholarships, and grants

 • Swedish Research Council, project grant for When Low Grades Become High Stakes: How Upper-Secondary Eligibility Requirements and Introductory Programs Shape Ineligible Students’ Work and Welfare.
 Project leader.
-Co-applicant with Iman Dadgar and Ema Demi.
+Co-applicant with Iman Dadgar and Ema Demir.
 6 598 483 SEK, awarded in November 2025.
 Also awarded 4 916 000 SEK from FORTE, but declined due to overlapping content.

 • FORTE, project grant for Transgender Youths’ Labor Market Entry and Exclusion: Hormones, Legal Gender Recognition, and Social Vulnerability.
 Co-applicant together with Ylva Moberg (main applicant) and Emma von Essen (co-applicant).
 4 995 000 SEK, awarded in October 2025.